LucaR01/Progetto-di-Programmazione-di-Reti/README.md

 - If you answer correctly you gain a point.
 - Otherwise you lose one.
 - Once the game is over, you can either `RESTART` or `QUIT`.

+# If it doesn't run:
+- Try using python version `Python 3.7.0`